theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

 Custom domains are ideally served by a **shared CloudFront distribution** backed by a single DNS-validated ACM certificate (which we abbreviate as 'cert' hereafter).
 This replaces the legacy model where each council's custom domain had its own dedicated CloudFront distribution and had to provide us with an SSL cert.

-Because the cert is DNS-validated and managed by AWS, **SSL certs auto-renew** — there is no manual renewal process (see [Appendix A](#appendix-a-automatic-certificate-renewal)).
-All that is required of council IT teams is for them to add 2 DNS records (possibly at different times).
+Because the shared cert is DNS-validated and managed by AWS, **it will auto-renew** — there is no manual renewal process (see [Appendix A](#appendix-a-automatic-certificate-renewal)).
+All that is required of council IT teams is for them to add 2 DNS records (usually, they can add both simultaneously).

+Note that we have a [public-facing onboarding document](https://opensystemslab.notion.site/9-Set-up-custom-subdomains-3000ef5212cc43a5a88f46563142f82a) that you can send to councils for an abbreviated explanation of this system from their perspective.

 NB.
 We generally assume a 1-to-1 relationship between councils and their custom domains, so we sometimes use these terms in place of each other.